TuckerL-OSU/CS361-GISTool-Group23/README.md

-# Welcome to Group 23's repository
+# Welcome to Group 23's Repository
 ## What you'll find:
 - The main folder "CS361-GISTool-Group23" contains all of our source doe
 - Inside the main folder contains the main image comparator program (follow the readme for usage)